onidyaj/odin-recipes/README.md

 # odin-recipes
 A recipe website!

-A test of all the HTML knowledge that I have acquired so far put into practice.
+A test of all the HTML knowledge that I have acquired so far.